liraymond04/re0-translations/posts/side_stories/Stand by me Pleiades Part 4/Stand by me Pleiades Part 4.md

 It should have been that being forced to bear this pain, doing her best to tell her

-"I thought about it. ――There must be a lot of people like Musica and the others.
-What should I do to make those people feel reassured?"
+Emilia: \[I thought about it. ――There must be a lot of people like Musica and the others.
+What should I do to make those people feel reassured?\]

-"What… what do you want to do…?"
+Musica: \[What… what do you want to do…?\]

 This was exactly the answer that Petra wanted most.